okta/terraform-provider-okta/website/docs/r/app_signon_policy_rule.html.markdown

 - `type` - (Optional) The Verification Method type.
 It can be set to `"ASSURANCE"`.
 Default is `"ASSURANCE"`.

 - `re_authentication_frequency` - (Optional) The duration after which the end user must re-authenticate, regardless of user activity.
 Use the ISO 8601 Period format for recurring time intervals. `"PT0S"` - every sign-in attempt, `"PT43800H"` - once per session.
 Default is `"PT2H"`.

-- `inactivity_re_authentication_frequency` - (Optional) The inactivity duration after which the end user must re-authenticate.
-Use the ISO 8601 Period format for recurring time intervals.

 - `constraints` - (Optional) - An array that contains nested Authenticator Constraint objects that are organized by the Authenticator class.
 Each element should be in JSON format.